mihirchronicles/mihirchronicles.github.io/content/bookshelf/competing-against-luck.md

 - Organizations typically structure themselves around function or business unit or geography—but successful growth companies optimize around the job.
 - It’s assumed that ‘user experience’ is all about a beautiful screen and making sure the buttons are in all the right places.
 But that has almost nothing to do with getting the experience of using the software right—in the real world where clinicians use it.
 You can’t do design requirements in a conference room.
 You have to get out in the wild and live it.
 - The Gross National Product does not allow for the health of our children, the quality of their education, or the joy of their play.
 It does not include the beauty of our poetry or the strength of our marriages, the intelligence of our public debate or the integrity of our public officials.
 It measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to our country.
 It measures everything, in short, except that which makes life worthwhile.
 And it can tell us everything about America except why we are proud that we are Americans.
+- When you are solving a customer’s job, your products essentially become services.
+- New products succeed not because of the features and functionality they offer but because of the experiences they enable.
+- Jobs are not flexible.
+- Once products are launched, a faucet is opened and data is created.